hakonmh/featherstore/docs/Quickstart.rst

 Quickstart
 ==========
-This is a short introduction to FeatherStore, geared mainly for new users.
+This is a short introduction to FeatherStore basic functionality.
+For a complete guide to FeatherStores classes, functions, and methods please visit the `API reference <API Reference.html>`_.

 .. warning::
     FeatherStore's API is considered unstable and is subject to